NickLueth/SecurityPlus-Study-Tool/README.md

 ### Prerequisites

-- Ensure you have Python3 installed on your machine.
+- Ensure you have Python3.8 or newer installed on your machine.

 ### Running the Script